Zooming-in on cluster radio relics -- I. How density fluctuations explain the Mach number discrepancy, microgauss magnetic fields, and spectral index variations: Shock tube analysis

 \subsubsection{Form}

 We now turn our attention to the third consequence of including density fluctuations: the formation of a Mach number distribution.
 It has long been known that shocks in clusters vary in strength \citep{ryu2003, kang2005, pfrommer2006, hoefft2008, skillman2008, vazza2009}.
 It is also inferred from synchrotron fluctuations that this is true within radio relics as well \citep{rajpurohit2020, rajpurohit2021}.
-This was supported by the shock-tube simulations of \citet{dominguez-fernandez2021}.
+This was supported by the shock tube simulations of \citet{dominguez-fernandez2021}.
 Like them, we find that an initially well-defined Mach number decomposes into a distribution upon encountering turbulence.
-This can be seen in the top right panel of Fig.~\ref{figure:shock-tube}, which shows a thin projection\footnote{Numerical broadening occasionally leads to cells not being recognized as part of the shock front.
+This can be seen in the top right panel of Fig.~\ref{figure:shock-tube}, which shows a thin projection\footnote{Numerical broadening occasionally leads to cells not being recognised as part of the shock front.
 Such cells are captured at the next hydro-timestep, however, meaning that no gas cells downstream remain unshocked as a result of the numerical implementation.
-This is shown explicitly in the appendix of Whittingham et al. (in prep.).
-Projecting therefore gives a more faithful indication of the coherence of the shock front.} of depth 35 kpc, where colors indicate the Mach number at the shock front.
+Projecting therefore gives a more faithful indication of the coherence of the shock front.} of depth 35 kpc, where colours indicate the Mach number at the shock front.

-The shock in Fig.~\ref{figure:shock-tube} is initially set up with $\mathcal{M}=3$.
+The shock in Fig.~\ref{figure:shock-tube} was initially set up with $\mathcal{M}=3$.
 However, whilst many cells continue to show similar values, it is clear that that there is now a distribution, with values lying approximately between $\mathcal{M}=1.9$ and $\mathcal{M}=4.8$.
 We quantify the development of this distribution in Fig.~\ref{figure:mach-no-pdf}.
-For this, we have calculated the distribution at each snapshot, where each cell has been weighted by its contribution to the overall shock surface.
-We show the median of these distributions in Fig.~\ref{figure:mach-no-pdf} as solid lines and provide the 25\%$-$75\% percentile range as shaded values.
+For this, we calculated the distribution at each snapshot, where each cell has been weighted by its contribution to the overall shock surface.
+We show the median of these distributions in Fig.~\ref{figure:mach-no-pdf} as solid lines and provide the 25$-$75\% percentile range as shaded values.